Wilson College Team Designs More Fitted Hood for Defense Department Challenge

 By Julie Watterson

-An interdisciplinary team from NC State’s College of Textiles (COT) was named a runner up in the nationwide Proof: The ChemBio Suit Design Challenge.
+An interdisciplinary team from NC State’s Wilson College of Textiles (COT) was named a runner up in the nationwide Proof: The ChemBio Suit Design Challenge.
 The competition, sponsored by the U.S. Department of Defense, challenged participants to redesign protective chemical-biological suits worn by military troops in ways that increase mobility, dexterity and tactility.

-The Textile Protection and Comfort Control (T-PACC) led team received a $15,000 prize for their design, “A More Fitted Hood.”
+The Textile Protection and Comfort Center (T-PACC) led team received a $15,000 prize for their design, “A More Fitted Hood.”
 They were among 12 finalists ranging from college students to engineers.
 The invitation to participate and submit designs was extended to the textile technology, innovation community, and general public population.

 “We were excited to use the Proof Challenge to reach out to the general public, beyond our military resources and experts, to source ideas and solutions for innovation,” says LeRoy Garey, the Proof Challenge product manager.